About Tadoba National Park.

 Maharashtra, is situated approximately 55 km from the heart of

-a magnificent dam, located in picturesque surroundings.
-The lush
+of a magnificent dam, located in picturesque surroundings.
+The

-greenery of Khekranala, combined with its pristine locales and
+lush greenery of Khekranala, combined with its pristine

-wholesome environment, draws tourists from various parts of the
+locales and wholesome environment, draws tourists from various

 Ambhora is a very small town, situated at a distance of around